-- 1. Start the Setup Utility program.
-See "Starting the Setup Utility program" on page 35. - 2.
+- 1. Start the Setup Utility program. - 2.
 Select Power → Automatic Power On and press Enter. - 3.
 Select the feature you want to enable or disable and press Enter. - 4.
 Select the desired setting and press Enter. - 5.
-To save settings and exit the Setup Utility program, press F10, select Yes in the window displayed, and press Enter.
+To save settings and exit the Setup Utility program, press F10 or Fn+F10 (depending on the keyboard settings).
+Then, select Yes in the window displayed, and press Enter.